 The STAF activities and transactions are recorded and accounted for in a special revenue fund of the OCTA.
-This fund is used to account for revenues received and expenditures made for OCTD transit operations and fare assistance for senior and disabled persons.
+This fund is used to account for funds transferred to OCTD transit for operations and fare assistance for senior and disabled persons.
 Funding is provided by sales taxes on gasoline and use taxes on diesel fuel.
 Expenditure of these funds is governed by the provisions of the TDA.
 A fund is defined as an independent fiscal and accounting entity wherein operations of each fund are accounted for in a separate set of self-balancing accounts that record resources, related liabilities, and equity segregated for the purpose of carrying out specific activities or attaining certain objectives in accordance with special regulations, restrictions, or limitations.

-NOTES TO FINANCIAL STATEMENTS JUNE 30, 2012
+NOTES TO FINANCIAL STATEMENTS JUNE 30, 2013